navis-org/navis-flybrains/README.md

 It's highly recommended that after install, you download the (optional) bridging transforms to map between template brains/nerve cords.

-**IMPORTANT**: the URL for the JRC2018F <-> JRC2018M transform (`JRC2018U_JRC2018M.h5`)
-was incorrect in `flybrains` version `0.2.6`.
-If you downloaded it using that version of flybrains you need to manually remove the file, update flybrains and download again using a newer version.
+> [!TIP]

-> :exclamation: If you already have downloaded these registrations via `nat.jrcbrains` and/or `nat.flybrains` you can skip this: `flybrains` should be able to find the registrations downloaded via R and register them for you (see also code at the bottom).
+> If you already have downloaded these registrations via `nat.jrcbrains`
+> and/or `nat.flybrains` you can skip this: `flybrains` should be able to
+> find the registrations downloaded via R and register them for you.
+> See also code at the bottom to generate a report of available transforms.

 ```Python
 >>> import flybrains